-As part of the entry process to import goods into the United States, the goods must be "classified" according to the Harmonized Tariff Schedule of the United States (HTSUS), which enables CBP to assess the correct duties, collect accurate statistics, and assess whether other applicable legal requirements are applicable.
-The classification of goods is important because duty rates, including preferential duty rates under free trade agreements, vary depending on the applicable classification code and will also subject certain goods to quotas, restraints, embargoes, or other restrictions.
-The act of classifying goods requires an importer to be familiar with the HTSUS and it general rules of classification and interpretation (and the instrument upon which it is based, the international Harmonized Commodity Description and Coding System).
+Part of the entry process into the United States, the goods must be "classified" according to the Harmonized Tariff Schedule of the United States (HTSUS), which enables CBP to assess the correct duties, collect accurate statistics, and assess whether other legal requirements (e.g., punitive tariffs or quotas) are applicable.
+The classification of goods is important because duty rates, including punitive and preferential duty rates (such as those under free trade agreements), vary depending on the applicable classification code and will also subject certain goods to quotas, restraints, embargoes, or other restrictions.
+The act of classifying goods requires an importer to be familiar with the HTSUS and the General Rules of interpretation (and the instrument upon which it is based, the international Harmonized Commodity Description and Coding System).
 There are currently over 17,000 unique classification numbers in the HTSUS, categorized into 99 chapters.
 The corresponding general duty rates typically range from 0 percent to over 40 percent.
-However, since 2018, the United States has introduced additional tariffs as high as 25 percent on specified imported goods, assessed in addition to general duty rates, determined in part by the HTSUS classification.
+However, since 2018, the United States has introduced additional tariffs as high as 25 percent on specified imported goods from China, and up to 200 percent on some Russian products, assessed in addition to general duty rates, determined in part by the HTSUS classification.